-- Eggs add structure in the form of protein.
+- They add structure in the form of protein.
 As eggs bake in a cake, the proteins denature and coagulate which, along with the starches in flour help form the overall structure of your baked goods.
 Too much egg not balanced with sugar and fat (which both tenderize) and yield tough, dry or chewy results.

-- Egg yolks contain emulsifiers that help to form a thick, luscious batter that doesn’t separate.
+- Yolks contain emulsifiers that help to form a thick, luscious batter that doesn’t separate.
 An emulsifier helps two items who don’t normally get along (fat and water in this case) get along.
 That’s why adding just a bit of egg yolk to a salad dressing helps to keep the oil and vinegar in solution.
 In this case, eggs add volume to batter and an even texture to the final product.

-- Eggs contribute to browning because of Maillard reactions.
+- They contribute to browning because of Maillard reactions.
 Maillard reactions are the set of browning reactions that occur when proteins are heated.
 As well, they lend a yellowish cast to batters and dough.